 1. IncRNA or Long ncRANS: As a minimum, 200 nucleotides are present in IncRNA.

 2. Small ncRNAS: Less than 200 nucleotides are present in ncRNAS.

 Small ncRNAs are subdivided into the following five types:

-The miRNAs are about 22 nucleotides long and have particular importance.
+The size of the miRNAs is about twenty two (22) nucleotides long and have particular importance.
 In most eukaryotic cells, they perform to function in gene regulation.
-They also obstruct gene expression by binding to target mRNA.
-Some miRNAs can regulate target genes which lead to tumour progression and tumorigenesis. piRNAs are about 26 to 31 nucleotides long which are found in most animals.
+Some miRNAs can regulate target genes which lead to tumour progression and tumorigenesis.
+The size of piRNA is about 26-31 nucleotide long.
+They are present in most animals.
 They can regulate the expression of jumping genes or transposon that move from one location to another on a chromosome.
 These genes were first identified by Barbara McClintock.

 Definitively, the RNA is as significant as DNA into molecular investigations as the evaluation of the gene expression is relies upon the complete mRNA present into the specific tissue. mRNA is fundamental to the procedure of transcription, while tRNA is essential to the procedure of translation, and rRNA makes up the ribosomes in which translation occurs.
 The amount of expression of gene can be estimated by utilizing the Reverse transcription polymerase chain reaction technique or RT-PCR technique through the evaluation of RNA.